 There actually are a few unsecured credit cards that you can get fresh out of bankruptcy and even more secured credit cards available.
 With a secured credit card, you’re required to put a refundable deposit that equals your line of credit.

-Before choosing a credit card, make sure that the company reports monthly payments to the credit bureaus, preferably all three.
+Before choosing a secured credit card, make sure that the company reports monthly payments to the credit bureaus, preferably all three.
 Also, limit the number of applications you submit, since each one knocks off at least five points from your credit score.

 Buying a Car After Bankruptcy